 Cut the avocado into bite sized chunks.
 Drizzle these with lime juice to keep them from turning brown.
 Set aside.

 Create your base of cress, macho, sea asparagus, and cucumbers in a serving dish or bowl.
 This is not a tossed salad.
 Feel free to compose it the way you would like for serving.
 I like to have everything evenly distributed, so that you can see a bit of everything.

 Scatter the avocado over everything.
 Scatter the pear matchsticks next.

 Pour the rest of the dressing evenly over everything.
 Garnish with the diced jalapeño and pistachio slivers.

 This is more of a guideline than an actual recipe.

 Feel free to add more or less of each ingredient as desired.
 Or as dictated by how many you are feeding.
-The basic description I gave should feed 4 as a side.
+The basic description I gave above should serve 4 as a side.

 This is a pretty delicate salad, so be prepared to serve it as soon as you have made it.
-In other words, prepare the rest of your meal first, and finish assembling this just as everyone is sitting down.
+In other words, prepare the rest of your meal first, and then finish assembling this just before everyone is sitting down.

 If you are unable to source the sea asparagus, substitute with quickly steamed asparagus.
-They are not related, but will be a wonderful stand in.
-Just make sure you only steam to crisp tender, not limp!!
+They are not related, but regular asparagus will work wonderfully in this salad.
+Just make sure to only steam to crisp tender, not limp!